tatianegercina/FinTech/01-Lesson-Plans/12-AWS-Cloud/2/LessonPlan.md

 ...

 ### 0. Instructor Do: Introduce AWS SageMaker (10 mins)

+* **Important!** Slack out the disclaimer for [AWS Free Tier](Activities/00-AWS_Free_Tier/AWS-Free-Tier.pdf) services prior to class.
+Take some time at the beginning of class to explain that while we are only using free tier services in class, students should review this documentation in order to avoid accidentally incurring charges.
+All resources created in class should be stopped and deleted at the end of class to ensure no usage fees.
+The last activity goes over this.

 Visit the AWS SageMaker homepage and cover the following points.
 <https://aws.amazon.com/sagemaker/>